Coca-Cola HBC Northern Ireland was today (10 February 2015) announced as the sponsor for the Belfast’s public bike share scheme.

 The public bike share scheme has been taken forward as part of Belfast City Council’s Investment Programme 2012- 2015.
 Department for Regional Development will provide funding of £1.1 million which will go towards the development of docking stations and bicycles and the council will provide ongoing financial support during the next six years to manage the scheme.

-Announcing the sponsorship, Belfast Lord Mayor Nichola Mallon said: “We are very excited about launching the Coca-Cola Zero Belfast Bikes scheme this Spring and welcoming Coca-Cola HBC Northern Ireland as our partners.
+Announcing the sponsorship, Belfast Lord Mayor Nichola Mallon said: “We are very excited about launching the

 “Thanks to the sponsorship, we will be able to provide this fantastic new addition to Belfast’s infrastructure at a very low cost to users.
 By keeping down the price of both the annual membership and the hire charges, we are hoping people in Belfast will embrace the benefits of cycling around the city to go about their day to day business.
 Whether it’s a quick dash to a meeting, lunch with friends or a shopping trip across town, these bikes will be a superb addition to the city’s transport links and a further enhancement to its tourism offering.